TodePond/TodePondDotCom/wikiblogarden/better-computing/dynamicland/website/new/readme.md

 (of course, josh has been heavily involved in dynamicland and features heavily on the new dynamicland website)

-Josh's challenges here are really great and helpful, so I feel like I owe it to him to write up a more considered response.
-I'll do that soon!
+Josh's follow-on challenges here were really great and helpful, so I feel like I owe it to him to write up a more considered response.
+I'll do that at some point!

 <br>